PADL/libbrowserid/gss-browserid.md

 When using fast re-authentication, the initiator sends an assertion containing the following payload:

-    iat = milliseconds since January 1, 1970
+    iat = issue time
     n   = 64-bit base64 URL encoded random nonce
     tkt = opaque ticket identifier
     aud = string encoding of service principal name cbt = base64 URL encoding of channel binding application-specific data

-It MAY also send an expiry time in the "exp" parameter, otherwise it expires 5 minutes from the issue time, or the expiry time of the ticket, whichever is earlier.
+The re-authentication assertion has an implicit expiry of five minutes after the issue time.

 The ticket expiry time must be cached by the acceptor, along with the subject, issuer, audience, expiry time and ARK of the original assertion.
 The acceptor may share this cache with the replay cache, although this is an implementation detail.

 The fast re-authentication assertion is signed using the authenticator root key.